ingeno/aws-validation/ecs/valmetal/valmetal-partner-response.md

 #### **Infrastructure as Code Tool for Multi-Cluster Deployment**

 **AWS CDK (TypeScript)** is used to define and deploy all Amazon ECS clusters with consistent configuration.
+The same stacks with appropriate parameters are used for all environments (development, staging, production).

 #### **Multi-Cluster Management Tool**